junxit/us-congress-code/title-16/chapter-1/sec-450ss-3.md

     - **(B)** any property owned by the Trust that is adjacent or related to the Memorial; and
     - **(C)** all property maintained for the Memorial, together with all rights, authorities, and duties relating to the ownership, administration, operation, and management of the Memorial.
   - **(2)** *Subsequent gifts* Any artifact, memorial, or other personal property that is received by, or is intended by any person to be given to, the Trust after the date of transfer of property under paragraph (1) shall be the property of the Foundation.
-- **(b)** *Assumption of Trust obligations* Any obligations of the Trust relating to the Memorial that have been approved by the Trust before the date on which the property is transferred under subsection (a) of this section shall become the responsibility of the Foundation on the date of the transfer.
+- **(b)** *Assumption of Trust obligations* Any obligations of the Trust relating to the Memorial that have been approved by the Trust before the date on which the property is transferred under subsection (a) shall become the responsibility of the Foundation on the date of the transfer.
-- **(c)** *Dissolution of Trust* Not later than 30 days after the transfer under subsection (a) of this section is completed—
+- **(c)** *Dissolution of Trust* Not later than 30 days after the transfer under subsection (a) is completed—
   - **(1)** the Trust shall be dissolved; and
   - **(2)** the Trust shall notify the Secretary of the date of dissolution.
 - **(d)** *Authority to enter into agreements* The Secretary, acting through the National Park Service, is authorized to enter into 1 or more cooperative agreements with the Foundation for the National Park Service to provide interpretive services related to the Memorial and such other assistance as may be agreed upon between the Secretary and the Foundation.
 The costs of the services and other agreed assistance shall be paid by the Secretary.